fabiog1901/IoT-predictive-maintenance/README.md

 ```
 numTrees = 20 numDepth = 20
 ```
 From the menu, select `Run -> Experiments`.
 Now, in the background, the Data Science Workbench environment will spin up a new docker container, where this program will run.
-You can stop the Engine at this point.

 ![](./images/image23.png)